solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 "
 ```

 Once health checking has been enabled we can go ahead and actually create our FailoverScheme resource.
-This is the Gloo Federation resource which will dynamically configure failover from one root Upstream, to a set of prioritized Upstreams.
+This is the Gloo Edge Federation resource which will dynamically configure failover from one root Upstream, to a set of prioritized Upstreams.

 We will create the FailoverScheme resource in the `gloo-fed` namespace: